Marketing Content Myths… and Tips to Write Powerful Content that Works

 Myth #1.
 People want to hear about your business.

 Myth #2.
-Keep your content short and simple (KISS), or else people won’t read it.
+Keep your content short and simple (KISS), or people won’t read it.

 This conventional ‘wisdom’ couldn’t be more wrong!
 Yet everyone repeats it mindlessly like it’s a universal truth.
 It’s based on the fact that most people write copy that isn’t engaging or compelling.
 Then they conclude it should be as short as possible since people aren’t reading it.